 As the federal government attempts to roll back programs that limit air pollution, seen most recently when yesterday Trump signed an executive order to reverse many Obama-era climate efforts such as the Clean Power Plan, Environment Rhode Island Research & Policy Center released a new report showing that Governor Raimondo could double the benefits of reducing power plant pollution.
-The report, Doubling Down on Climate Progress, concludes that doubling the strength of the Regional Greenhouse Gas Initiative would cut dangerous global warming pollution from power plants in half by 2030 and double our investment in clean energy – enough to weatherize 120,000 homes, or 1 of every 4 homes in Rhode Island.
+The report, Doubling Down on Climate Progress, concludes that doubling the strength of the Regional Greenhouse Gas Initiative would cut dangerous global warming pollution from power plants in half by 2030 and generate $300 million to invest in clean energy – enough to weatherize 120,000 homes, or 1 of every 4 homes in Rhode Island.

 “Right now, Governor Raimondo is our best hope for action to protect the climate,” said Morgan Folger, Climate Campaign Organizer.
 “She should act quickly.
 We can’t count on the federal government, so it is up to Rhode Island to lead the region, the nation and even the world towards a clean energy future.
 We can all benefit from less pollution and more clean energy.”